postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 ## Viewing Amazon API Gateway deployments

 After connecting to Amazon API Gateway, you can view the export and deployment history for your API schemas in Postman.
-Select **APIs** in the sidebar, select an API and version, and then select the **Deployments** tab.
+Select **APIs** in the sidebar and select an API.
+Under **Power up your API**, select **Deployments**.

 * For each stage you can view the active deployment and the date last updated.
 You can also view CloudWatch metrics for the last week, such as average latency and the number of `4xx` and `5xx` errors.
     * Select the arrow next to a stage to view more details, including the invoke URL and stage description (from AWS).